What drug resistance can mean for you:

-- Your current HIV medication may stop working*
+- Current HIV treatments may stop working*

-- Your future treatment options may become limited
+- Future treatment options may become limited